aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ![](doc/images/azure_iot_hub_setup_a_device_10.png)

-## Create and Manage x509 certificate
+## Create and Manage x.509 certificate

-You can get detail information in this page: https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md
+You can get detail information from this page: https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md

-Here is a brief instructions.

 Copy certificates tools from Azure IoT SDK to your certificates folder: